 It is best to use a single keyring containing both keys.

-The new key should be generated either:
+Generate the new key either:

 Both new and old keys should now be contained in the same keyring.
 Verify this by: